paulwizviz/go-java/README.md

-# Use Case
+# Overview

-Using Java, write a simple program that calculates the price of a basket of shopping.

-The solution should be accomplished in roughly two hours.
+This repository shows a side-by-side comparison of the steps involved in creating the same application in Go and Java.
+The focus of the comparison is the effort invovle in working with the source code **NOT** the executable (size, execution speed, etc).

+We'll use the process of creating application to simulate a shopping cart as a basis for comparison.

+## The shopping cart requirement

-Items are presented one at a time, in a list, identified by name - for example "Apple" or "Banana".
+Items are presented one at a time, in a list, identified by name - for example "Apple" or "Banana" - to the cart.

-Multiple items are present multiple times in the list, so for example ["Apple", "Apple", "Banana"] is a basket with two apples and one banana.
+Alternatively, multiple items are present multiple times in the list, so for example ["Apple", "Apple", "Banana"] is a basket with two apples and one banana.

-Items are priced as follows:
+The items are priced as follows:

  - Apples are 35p each
  - Bananas are 20p each